infinitered/react-native-mlkit/docs/face-detection/advanced-usage.md

 [link](#2-deferred-initialization)

 :::tip
-The `useFaceDetector` hook gives you maximum flexibility but requires a deeper understanding of the detector's API.
+The `useFaceDetection` hook gives you maximum flexibility but requires a deeper understanding of the detector's API.
 Always refer back to the official documentation if in doubt.
 :::